• Skip to primary navigation

 Jump to Recipe - Print Recipe

-Pasta con Salsa Caruso (Uruguayan Pasta with Caruso Sauce) on a white plate.
+Pasta con Salsa Caruso (Uruguayan Pasta with Caruso Sauce) in a large bowl with Cappelletti.

 I found conflicting reports on the sauce’s origin.
 It was either developed in 1915 as a way to impress the Italian opera singer, Enrico Caruso, while he was visiting Montevideo (the capital of Uruguay) or in 1950 by the Montevideo restaurant, Mario y Alberto, as a tribute to the late Neapolitan tenor.